oracle-livelabs/pts/upgrade-to-23ai/lab3-replay-upgrade/replay-upgrade.md

     Execute the following command to unplug the PDB and write a .xml descriptor file to a filesystem location.

-    ```
+    ```text
     SQL> <copy>alter pluggable database RRR01 unplug into '/u01/RRR01.xml';</copy>

     Pluggable database altered.
     ```

-2. We will now disconnect from the source database so we can continue with the import of the PDB.
+2. We will now disconnect from the source database so we can continue importing the PDB.

-    ```
+    ```text
     SQL> <copy>exit</copy>

     Disconnected from Oracle Database 19c Enterprise Edition Release 19.0.0.0.0 - Production